LION'S MANE

 According to Martin Powell, biochemist and lecturer at the University of Westminster, Lion's mane's ability to help generate NGF may account for the clinical observation of Lion's mane benefitting menopausal individuals including significant improvements in sleep disturbance, hot flashes and anxiety.
 [27].
 See other sections relating to Mood improvement, cognitive function and depression.

-Lion’s Mane balances gut health, contributing to an increase in beneficial bacteria and therefore an improved microbiome.
-Lion’s Mane supports gut health by inhibiting the growth of Helicobacter pylori, a bacterium linked to gastritis and also ulcers.
-Studies show its ethanol extracts have strong bacteriostatic effects on H. pylori, suggesting a direct antibacterial mechanism in addition to its immunomodulating properties.[13]
+Lion’s Mane may balance gut health, which would contribute to an increase in beneficial bacteria and therefore an improved microbiome.
+Research indicates Lion’s Mane would support gut health by inhibiting the growth of Helicobacter pylori, a bacterium linked to gastritis and also ulcers.
+Studies show its ethanol extracts have strong bacteriostatic effects on H. pylori, suggesting a direct potential antibacterial mechanism in addition to its immunomodulating properties.[13]

-Lion's Mane supports the gut-brain axis through its bioactive compounds and their effects on neural health, inflammation, and the gut microbiome.
+Lion's Mane may support the gut-brain axis through its bioactive compounds and their effects on neural health, inflammation, and the gut microbiome.

-Anti-inflammatory Effects: Lion's Mane reduces neuroinflammation, which can disrupt the gut-brain axis.[31]
+Balanced Inflammatory Response support: Research indicates Lion's Mane may play a role in reducing neuroinflammation, which can disrupt the gut-brain axis.[31]

-HPA Axis Regulation: Lion’s Mane modulates the hypothalamic-pituitary-adrenal (HPA) axis, reducing anxiety by influencing serotonin and dopamine levels.[32]
+HPA Axis Regulation: Lion’s Mane has the potential to modulate the hypothalamic-pituitary-adrenal (HPA) axis, which would reduce anxiety by influencing serotonin and dopamine levels.[32]

-Anti-inflammatory Effects: Its anti-inflammatory properties also reduce systemic stress that impacts the gut-brain axis.[31]
+Possible Effects on Inflammation: Its potential properties to support a balanced inflammatory response may also reduce systemic stress that impacts the gut-brain axis.[31]

-Immune Modulation: Its immune-balancing properties promote healthier interactions between the gut and brain.
+Immune Modulation: Its immune-balancing properties are studied for their potential to promote healthier interactions between the gut and brain.
 [34]

-Prebiotic Effects: Polysaccharides in Lion's Mane act as prebiotics, fostering the growth of beneficial gut bacteria.
+Prebiotic Effects: Research suggests polysaccharides in Lion's Mane may act as prebiotics, fostering the growth of beneficial gut bacteria.
 A healthy microbiome is essential for gut-brain communication.
 [35]

 Mucosal Barrier Support: Studies show

-Lion's mane enhances gut lining integrity, preventing "leaky gut," which is linked to mood disorders, inflammation and auto immune disorders.
+Lion's mane has potential to enhance gut lining integrity which could prevent "leaky gut," which is linked to mood disorders, inflammation and auto immune disorders.
 [36]

 Research indicates that Lion’s Mane contains bioactive compounds, notably polysaccharides like β-glucans, which can modulate the immune system.
-These compounds have been shown to enhance both cell-mediated and humoral immunity.
-In practical terms, this means they can improve the body’s ability to fight off pathogens by increasing the activity of immune cells such as macrophages (which engulf and digest foreign substances) and natural killer (NK) cells (which target virus-infected and tumor cells).
-Additionally, Lion’s Mane has been found to boost the secretion of secretory immunoglobulin A (SIgA) in the intestines, strengthening the gut’s immune defense.
+These compounds have been shown to potentially enhance both cell-mediated and humoral immunity.
+In practical terms, this means they may improve the body’s ability to fight off pathogens by increasing the activity of immune cells such as macrophages (which engulf and digest foreign substances) and natural killer (NK) cells (which target virus-infected and tumor cells).
+Additionally, Lion’s Mane has been found to potentially boost the secretion of secretory immunoglobulin A (SIgA) in the intestines, strengthening the gut’s immune defence.
 [36]

 Potential Health Benefits: